6 Ways to Connect with Senior Loved Ones When You Can’t Visit

 1. Phone Calls

-Most seniors have access to a phone.
-Some are still using a landline and others have embraced smartphones.
-Either way, receiving a call from you could really brighten their day.
-For added support, you could set up a standing appointment for your calls, giving them something pleasant to look forward to.
+Receiving a call from you could really brighten their day.
+For added support, you could set up a standing appointment for your calls, giving you both something pleasant to look forward to.

 2. Letters

 Why not take this opportunity to grab a pen and paper send some correspondence through the mail?
-These letters can become a great documentation of the unprecedented time of social distancing, how you and your loved ones supported each other and checked in.
 Tell stories about how you and your family are making it through days in quarantine.
 You can create a unique album for posterity.

 3. Texting